-Physics 275 Syllabus - Fall 2013 Professors Min Ouyang and Fred Wellstood
+Physics 275 Syllabus - Spring 2017 Professors Fred Wellstood and Drew Baden

-Official Course Description:
+Official Course Description: PHYS275 - Experimental Physics I: Mechanics and Heat

-PHYS275 (PermReq) Experimental Physics I: Mechanics and Heat; (2 credits) Grade Method: REG/P-F/AUD.
+(2 credits) (PermReq) Grade Method: REG/P-F/AUD.
 Prerequisite: PHYS161 or PHYS171; and PHYS174.
-CORE Physical Science Lab (PL) Course only when taken concurrently with PHYS272.
+Additional information: CORE Physical Science Lab (PL) Course only when taken concurrently with PHYS272.
 Methods and rationale of experimental physics.
 Intended for physics majors and science and engineering students who desire a more rigorous approach.
 Experiments chosen from the areas of mechanics (from PHYS171), gas laws, and heats.
 Theory and applications of error analysis.